Survey hopes to identify reasons for Eden’s Democratic Deficit

 How do Councils work?

 Local authorities make decision on behalf of local communities.
-They are led by democratically elected councillors who set the vision and direction of the Council.
+Democratically elected councillors who set the vision and direction of the Council lead them.
 Eden District Council has a cabinet system, with an elected Executive, who decide policy and make decisions which other Councillors then exam in detail.

 Councils play a big part in the local economy and influence the lives of people who live or work in the area by the services they deliver on their behalf (see what services Eden District Council provides).
 A large proportion of the work Councils do is determined by central government, but the style, political leadership and approach to delivering services is made up by the knowledge and commitment of Councillors.